njcyx/dhl_xml_zc/README.md

 Special thanks to upsoauth plug-in from @lat9 and fedexwebservices plug-in from @Numinix.

-Known bugs:
+Notes:
+1) This plug-in doesn't have an option to exclude the country from the shipping quote.
+To exclude countries, please edit around line 140.
-For some New Zealand address(?), the DHL quote doesn't show up in the estimate shipping page in the shopping cart.
-But during the checkout page, DHL quote is displayed properly.
+2) For some countries (like Ireland), the estimated shipping quote page in the shopping cart doesn't show the DHL quote.
+But during the checkout page, you will see the DHL shipping quote properly.
+It seems that DHL needs the "city" value to get a quote for some countries.